TwilioDevEd/voice-javascript-sdk-quickstart-python/README.md

    cd client-quickstart-python
    ```

-2. Create the virtual environment, load it and install the dependencies.
+2. Run `make install`.
+This command will create a Python virtual environment, load it, and install Python the dependencies.
+It will also download the @twilio/voice-sdk npm package and create a `node_modules` directory inside the `static` directory.

    ```bash
    make install
    ```

-3. Create a configuration file for your application and edit the `.env` file.
+3. Create a configuration file for your application by copying the `.env.example` file, and edit the `.env` file to include your account and application details.

    ```bash
    cp .env.example .env